FAIRsharing/json-schema-tools/README.md

 ## Machine Actionable Metadata Models
-One of the most common format to exchange data over the web in the JavaScript Object notation (JSON).
-It's a popular open-standard that can be used to represent data and metadata instances as well as the constrains describing an object (also called schema).
+One of the most common format to exchange data over the web in the **JavaScript Object notation** (**JSON**).
+It's a popular open-standard that can be used to represent data and metadata instances as well as the constrains describing an object (also called **schema**).
-Schemas are built using the JSON-Schema standard which informs about the syntactic constrains of an object: properties name, description, values allowed, cardinality, references to other schemas, ect ....
+Schemas are built using the **JSON-Schema** standard which informs about the syntactic constrains of an object: properties name, description, values allowed, cardinality, references to other schemas, ect ....
-<br/> Schemas are highly interconnected and can even contain circularity.
+<br/> Schemas are **highly interconnected** and can even contain circularity.
 This allows to represent very complex structures (called networks in this documentation), which, however, may become
 hardly human readable.
 To emphasise this phenomena, semantic constrains for machine readability that should also be taken into consideration create an even more complex specification.

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")

-In order to cope with the semantic and syntactic concerns, schemas were separated using context files inspired by the JSON-LD specification.
+In order to cope with the semantic and syntactic concerns, schemas were separated using context files inspired by the **JSON-LD** specification.
 Each schema is bound to a set of context files (through mapping files) that deliver the ontology tags describing the object properties.
 <br/> The purpose of this repository is to provide a python 3 toolkit that help users create, compare, merge and export these schemas in order to increase the existing pool
-of machine and human readable models that represent syntactic and semantic constrains of metadata.
+of **machine** and **human readable models** that represent **syntactic** and **semantic constrains of metadata**.
 <br/> This is very important, especially in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
 where a lot of representations are still too verbose and lack machine readable formats.